-It has 17 g of protein and 5 g of fibre to start your day.
+It has 17 g of protein and 5 g of fiber to start your day.

 4. Healthy chicken avocado salad sandwiches with low carb

-Using greek yogurt to make a mix of mashed avocado, chopped onions, shredded chicken and some flavorful herbs and spices make it a creamy salad filling that has a high protein amount of 27.6 g and carbohydrates of 6.3 g.
+Using greek yogurt to mix mashed avocado, chopped onions, shredded chicken, and some flavorful herbs and spices make it a creamy salad filling with a high protein amount of 27.6 g and carbohydrates of 6.3 g.

-Stuff it in sandwich bread, for healthy options use whole wheat bread or healthy whole wheat tortillas or any which way you prefer.
+Stuff it in sandwich bread; for healthy options, use whole wheat bread or healthy whole wheat tortillas or any way you prefer.
 Works great as a make-ahead salad.
 Just prep It up at night, refrigerate and use it for fillings or stuffings.

 5. Healthy Breakfast Muffins